airbytehq/airbyte/docs/examples/postgres-replication.md

 ## 1. Set up your preferences

 You should see an onboarding page.
-Enter your email.
-Choose other options if you want updates about Airbyte.
-And continue.
+Enter your email and continue.

 ![](../.gitbook/assets/airbyte_get-started.png)